Terms of Business

 - Mortgage/Mortgage Credit Intermediary – Mortgage/Mortgage Credit Intermediary authorised under Regulation 30 of the European Union (Consumer Mortgage Credit Agreements) Regulations 2016 on behalf of Brokers Ireland Network Services Limited.

 Copies of our regulatory authorisations are available on request or can be viewed at www.centralbank.ie.
 The Central Bank of Ireland holds registers of regulated firms.
-You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.
+You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit www.centralbank.ie to verify our credentials.
 Our Central Bank Number is C38101.

 CODES OF CONDUCT